 - The report does not show any evidence reverse p-hacking, and its null result is robust enough to stand strong.

-Last heard, Strack is collaborating with Israeli scientists to prove that cameras pointed at the students who were biting the pen, does reduce their happiness.
-We are waiting to hear what they find.
+Strack is collaborating with Israeli scientists to prove the cameras pointing at the students who are biting the pen reduce their happiness.
+We are waiting to read what they find.